 Students going to Guatemala spend two weeks in Zacapa providing physical therapy services in a variety of settings.
 The students work with physical therapists in the Kevin O’Halloran Center of Rehabilitation, which is a community clinic for adults and children with musculoskeletal and neuromuscular diagnoses.
 Adjacent to the rehabilitation center is the Range of Motion Project (ROMP), which is a full-service prosthetic laboratory, where students have the opportunity to observe the making of prostheses and to work with clients who are being fit for prostheses.
 Other experiential learning opportunities include providing screenings at two local nutrition centers and at a local school.
 Evaluations and treatments are also provided at an adult day care center, at community centers and in homes.Hearts in Motion, a non-profit organization that has provided care and medical treatment to children, families and communities in Guatemala since 1990, provides in-country support for Arcadia’s students, faculty and clinicians for each trip.

 Watch a video of Amy Schmidt and Joshua Smith (both first-year students at the time) as they reflect on their first International Service Learning experience in Guatemala.

-Since 2004, Jodee Fortner, Arcadia '99, PT, M.S., has led teams of physical therapists, Arcadia students, and general helpers to Arequipa, Peru, to provide pediatric physical therapy services.
+Jodee Fortner, Arcadia '99, PT, M.S., lives in Arequipa, Peru and hosts teams of physical therapists, Arcadia students, and general helpers , to provide pediatric physical therapy services.
 The two-week project is in collaboration with Medical Ministry International.
-Physical therapist team members provide direct physical therapy equipment (wheelchairs, braces, walkers, crutches) and services for disabled children.
-Educational sessions are also offered for families and other caregivers of children with physical disabilities.
-The two-week trip costs $1,095 plus airfare.
+Physical therapist team members provide physical therapist services and equipment (wheelchairs, braces, walkers, crutches) for children with disabilities.
+Educational sessions are also offered for families and caregivers.

 For more information on any of these trips, please contact Dr. Karen Sawyer.